Jerry Falwell Jr. resigns as president of Liberty University amid a sex scandal

 In a radio interview soon afterwards, Falwell Jr. said the woman was his wife's assistant.
 He said the pair were at a costume party and "it was just in good fun," but added he should never have posted the photo and said, "I've apologized to everybody and I promised my kids I'm going to try to be a good boy from here on out."

 Falwell Jr. was one of the first evangelical leaders to endorse Trump when he ran for president.
-He remained a strong supporter after the President took office, irking some Liberty students and former employees who believe Trump doesn't share their values.
+He remained a strong supporter after the President took office in 2017, irking some Liberty students and former employees who believe Trump doesn't share their values.

-The Lynchburg, Virginia, university was founded in 1971 by Falwell's father, the Rev. Jerry Falwell, a conservative Christian stalwart and founder of the Moral Majority movement.
+Monday was the first day of fall classes at the university, which was founded in 1971 by Falwell's father, the Rev. Jerry Falwell, a conservative Christian stalwart and founder of the Moral Majority movement.
 Jerry Falwell Sr. died in 2007.

 This story is being updated.